-Informed Trading in a Low-Latency Limit Order Market
+Informed Liquidity Provision in a Limit Order Market

 Keywords: Limit Order Book, Informed Trading, Transaction Costs, Low-Latency Trading

 JEL Classification: G10, G14